TucksonDev/orbit-playground/README.md

 ## Configure your chain

 Make a copy of the `.env.example` file and call it `.env`.
 Then, make sure you set a private key for the Chain owner, Batch poster and Staker accounts.
-You can leave the rest of options with their default, or personalize any of them.
+You can leave the rest of options with their default, or customize any of them.

 ## Deploy an Orbit chain

 1. Deploy the contracts

-    `yarn run deployOrbitChain`
+    `yarn run deployChain`

 2. Build your nitro node